A Stroll Through History

 The Doll House at Hopelands Gardens is the home of the Aiken Council of Garden Clubs.
 It is open to the public on Sundays for visits from 2:00 – 5:00 p.m., spring, summer, and fall, as well as during the evenings of Christmas in Hopelands.
 The Doll House contains antique toys and furniture.
 The building is an example of a one-room, wood frame, prefabricated modular structure designed by the Hodgson Company in 1903 and ordered through the mail.

 Beside the Doll House is a Little Free Library.
-In back of the Doll House is a Blue Star marker, which memorializes the men and women who have served in the U.S. armed services.
+In the back of the Doll House is a Blue Star marker, which memorializes the men and women who have served in the U.S. armed services.
+Surrounding the courtyard in front of the Doll House is a Camellia garden.

 The Aiken Council of Garden Clubs has been involved with Hopelands Gardens since the late 1970s.
 They maintain the Doll House and the plants and flowers surrounding it.